Walpole Giants Teen Hike

 - Walpole has a visitor centre

-- TransWA coaches service both towns
+- TransWA coaches services Walpole

 Food and Water (What Do I Eat)